jeffxwu/FinalCapstoneSimonSays/README.md

 - **Dynamic gameplay** — random sequences each game.
 - **Score tracking** — shows how far you got before losing.
 - **Fully responsive** — works on desktop and mobile.

+---

+## 📝 Notes / Known Issues

+- The Simon Says game works on both **desktop** and **mobile** devices.
+- On mobile, there may occasionally be a small visual glitch (e.g., the button light effect may not always appear perfectly in sync).
+- Despite this, the game is fully playable across platforms.